-To shed more light on the link between COPD and vaping, Behavioural Risk Factor Surveillance System carried out extensive research and collected data from 4 lakh people, both smokers and non-smokers.
+To shed more light on the link between COPD and vaping, the Behavioural Risk Factor Surveillance System carried out extensive research and collected data from 4 lakh people, both smokers and non-smokers.
 What did they find?
 They found that a large percentage of smokers have COPD compared to non-smokers!

 The study also found that those who vaped every day were 73% more likely to come down with respiratory illnesses and those who used e-cigarettes infrequently had 31% higher chances of getting these illnesses.

 Vaping is very addictive.
 This habit is almost as difficult to kick as regular smoking.
 But is it unconquerable?
 Absolutely not!
 All you need is consistent effort and a little bit of guidance.